skenderidis/nap-dashboard/README.md

   <img width="720" src="images/support1.png">
 </p>

-For more screenshots go of the **SupportID Violations Dashboard** click [Here](dashboards/supprt_id.md)
+For more screenshots click [Here](dashboards/supprt_id.md)

 ## Installation

-To run this Dashboard you will need to deploy following open source solutions.
+To run this Dashboard you will need to deploy the following open source solutions:
-- Logstash/FluentD
+- Logstash (or FluentD)
 - Elasticsearch
 - Grafana
 - Docker